Appearance

 The ifEmpty formula is used to check if a given value is empty or not.

-If the value is empty, it returns a specified fallback value.
-If the value is not empty, it returns the original value.
+If the value is empty, it returns a fallback value you choose.
+If the value is not empty, it returns the original value — or a different value when you use the optional third parameter.

 Syntax